Chapter 6: The Prisoner: Critical response

+"Chapter 6: The Prisoner" received positive reviews.
 On Rotten Tomatoes, the episode holds an approval rating of 84% with an average rating of 7.6/10, based on 31 reviews.
 The website's critics consensus reads, "The Prisoner opts for more world-of-the-week action, providing many fun moments but little forward momentum."

 In a positive review, Alan Sepinwall, of the Rolling Stone, felt that "like most of the series to this point, 'The Prisoner' isn't so much deep as it is fun.
 And that continues to work well enough."

 Keith Phipps of New York Magazine gave the episode 4 out 5 and wrote: "Anyone who's felt like The Mandalorian hasn't featured enough dirtbags so far should have no complaints after this episode."
 Phipps compared the episode to the film Vera Cruz (1954).
 Joe Skrebels at IGN gave it 7.6 out of 10 and wrote: "It's simple, effective, and offers us a wildly different set-up to other, more introspective episodes of the show because, of course, every heist needs a crew."
 Katie Rife of The A.V.
 Club enjoyed the episode but was frustrated by the lack of answers, saying "Personally, I don't mind the X-Files-esque way The Mandalorians first season has toggled between standalone episodes and a larger story arc so much, as long as the side adventures are exciting and full of cool aliens and planets."
+Walter Chow from Decider, praised Famuyiwa's direction of the episode who stated that the episode points "to a direction this show could take in the hands of a gifted filmmaker more interested in story and pace than servicing the vocal minority", and considered it an improvement over the last four episodes.
+Joe Skrebels rated the episode with a score of 7.6 of 10 for IGN, criticizing the supporting cast but commented that the episode is "another one-time experiment that makes viewrs appreciate that we're getting something as willing to mess around", stating that better not piss off The Mandalorian.

 In a negative review, Tyler Hersko, of IndieWire, stated that "the last three episodes of The Mandalorian have been entirely interchangeable, and there's been zero plot developments to speak of since the titular protagonist escaped the Bounty Hunter's Guild with Baby Yoda in tow in Episode 3."

-Awards

-The episode was nominated for the Primetime Emmy Award for Outstanding Prosthetic Makeup for a Series, Limited Series, Movie or Special.
-It lost to the Star Trek: Picard episode "Stardust City Rag".
+Dave Gonzales while reviewing for Thrillist, considered that the episode relied on easter eggs and considered that the series for the last two episodes "have been very slight, hewing close to the concept that any Star Wars content executed well enough to not be", and compared it to the prequel trilogy.
+Megan Crouse from Den of Geek, gave the episode 3 of 5 stars, considered the story for the episode to be bland but praised the action sequences and musical score.